Looking For Leads? – Then You Must Go Out And Play In The Traffic!

 But search engines frown on duplicate content, so don’t post to your blog and then take the very same thing and upload it to a bunch of article directories.
 Why is this bad?
 Because search engines want the most unique results they can get for the people who are searching.
 They don’t want the same article coming up in the first page of their results.
 So, just completely rewrite your article, if you want to use it for directories, too.
 Otherwise, only one page will get the benefit of your work and it may not be you.

 What will work for you is the fact that blogs are the darlings of search engines.
 Why?
 Because spiders can crawl them easily, they’re usually indexed quickly, too.
 Plus, every post is considered to be another page.
 So, post every day!
-The more pages a site has, the higher its page rank oakley outlet will be.
+The more pages a site has, the higher its page rank will be.
 That means, the higher it will be in the search engine results pages and the more your site will be seen.